interpretable/install/README.md

 ### Installation details

 The installer will :
+- **System behavior :**
+    - Disable updates routines
+    - Disable Lockscreen / black screen
+    - Setup the shutdown listenner
+    - Setup the vpn
+- **API and FRONT**
     - Install a **LAMP** server
     - Install **Composer**
     - Enable the **a2enmod** on apache for url rewriting on Laravel
     - Add and activate vhost file for intepretable
     - Create the intepretable db and user
     - Clone from github the api and front repository
     - Give the right permission access on folder/files for currentuser
     - Install the api php dependencies with composer
     - Generate the laravel APP_KEY
     - Create the table structure in db
     - Seeding the db with the default cards/thematic/machines
     - Install the api php dependencies with composer
     - Generate the laravel APP_KEY
+- **openFrameworks**
+    - Download and Compile Open Frameworks
+    - Install the needed oF addons
+    - Download and compile openCv
+    - Download and Compile the intepretable project

 ## Feather Setup for shutdown and wake up lan
 https://github.com/interpretable/feather_code

-TODO
-- Disable updates
-- Disable lockscreen / sleep

 ## Front installation